plclub/plclub-web/blog/2020-05-15-Defunctionalize-the-Continuation.md

 sum' [] k = k 0
 ```

-In the inductive step `(x : xs)`, we must compute the sum of the tail `xs`
+In the inductive step `(x : xs)`, we first compute the sum of the tail `xs`
-recursively, so we write `sum' xs`.
+recursively, via `sum' xs`.
 Now that we're in CPS, `sum' xs` is not
-literally the sum of `xs`: it is another function expecting a continuation,
+literally the sum of `xs`: it is another function expecting a continuation.
-so we write such a continuation.
-Provided a result `y`, adding `x` to it yields
+This continuation is defined here as a lambda: provided a result `y`,
+adding `x` to it yields the result we expect from `sum' (x : xs)`,
-the result of `sum' (x : xs)`, which we pass to its own continuation `k`:
+so we pass that to its own continuation `k`:

 ```haskell
 sum' (x : xs) k = sum' xs (\y -> k (x + y))